Mista Thug Isolation: Critical reception

 In a retrospective review, Pitchfork's Andy O'Connor gave the album a positive review, stating: "A project such as Isolation has the potential to have 'tourist' written all over it, but the most surprising thing about Miller is that he has serious bars.
 While he traffics in the same boastfulness rife in hip-hop, he’s got a gift for absurdity with the strangest and catchiest lyricism."

+Turns Into

+On April 9 2012, Lil Ugly Mane released EP titled Turns Into, which contained 5 identical tracks titled Foreshadow.
+All 15 second tracks contained quotes by Montgomery Schuyler.
+The cover art of Turns Into features a rotated version of Mista Thug Isolation.